arachnys/cabot/_posts/2014-01-08-get-started.md

 ### Running tests

-    $ foreman run python manage.py test cabotapp
+    $ foreman run python manage.py test cabot

 Test coverage is currently pretty poor so any contributions are welcome.

-Tests can be found in `app/cabotapp/tests/`.
+Tests can be found in `cabot/cabotapp/tests/`.
 Currently using `Mock` for mocking out external calls.

 ### Requirements